vtexdocs/help-center-content/docs/tutorials/en/using-session-manager-to-track-browsing-sessions-in-vtex-stores.md

 6. App C was monitoring session parameter Z, so that triggered Transform 3
 7. Transform 3 had no side-effects on parameters monitored by apps, so the cycle ended and the session was saved until other changes are made.

->ℹ️ Transform calls are made to all apps simultaneously for the sake of performance.
-That's why App C was affected both by Transform 2 and Transform 3 - it had no way of knowing that the result of Transform 2 on App B would lead to further changes.
+<div class="alert alert-info">Transform calls are made to all apps simultaneously for the sake of performance.
+That's why App C was affected both by Transform 2 and Transform 3 - it had no way of knowing that the result of Transform 2 on App B would lead to further changes.</div>

 When a new session is created, a simpler version of this cycle is executed, which we call **create call**.
 All apps that have set their configuration with `RunOnCreate: true` will be notified to run simultaneously with an empty input.
 If these apps modify any parameters that are monitored by other apps, that triggers a transform cycle that will run until the input dependency is resolved.